tarekeldeeb/arabic_corpus/arabic_corpus/README.md

 Due to file sizes limits in github, no files are added due to huge file sizes.

 ## Download Pre-built Arabic Corpus
-~~A zipped tar may be downloaded from [archive.org](https://archive.org/details/arabic_corpus).
+A zipped tar may be downloaded from [archive.org](https://archive.org/details/arabic_corpus).
-I welcome mirroring this file.~~ Corrupted, will update soon.
+I welcome mirroring this file.